elastic/kibana/docs/development/core/public/kibana-plugin-core-public.applicationstart.navigatetourl.md

 ## ApplicationStart.navigateToUrl() method

-Navigate to given url in a SPA friendly way when possible (when the url will redirect to a valid application within the current basePath).
+Navigate to given URL in a SPA friendly way when possible (when the URL will redirect to a valid application within the current basePath).

 The method resolves pathnames the same way browsers do when resolving a `<a href>` value.
-The provided url can be: - an absolute url - an absolute path - a path relative to the current url (window.location.href)
+The provided `url` can be: - an absolute URL - an absolute path - a path relative to the current URL (window.location.href)

-If all these criteria are true for the given url: - (only for absolute URLs) The origin of the URL matches the origin of the browser's current location - The resolved pathname of the provided URL/path starts with the current basePath (eg. /mybasepath/s/my-space) - The pathname segment after the basePath matches any known application route (eg. /app/<id>/ or any application's `appRoute` configuration)
+If all these criteria are true for the given URL: - (only for absolute URLs) The origin of the URL matches the origin of the browser's current location - The resolved pathname of the provided URL/path starts with the current basePath (eg. /mybasepath/s/my-space) - The pathname segment after the basePath matches any known application route (eg. /app/<id>/ or any application's `appRoute` configuration)

 Then a SPA navigation will be performed using `navigateToApp` using the corresponding application and path.
 Otherwise, fallback to a full page reload to navigate to the url using `window.location.assign`